 Fellows adds here, “I am concerned that when it’s all said and done, the BBC and the government are just going to have Jimmy Savile ‘done and dusted’ and maybe pin some conviction on an old employee, then close the book on what is clearly an institutional and social disease which has infected the BBC and other corridors of power in Britain”.

 How long will the Times sit on this story, and if they do run it, will they name the names that Fellows delivered to them?

-Considering the weight of allegations from the Savile Affair, we all can agree that it’s in a free society’s best interest for any major newspaper to print a story which deals with the protection of children or unethical and illegal behaviour by BBC employees – which is certainly, at least in the opinion of this website - in the public’s interest to know.
+Considering the weight of allegations from the Savile Affair, most will agree that it’s in a free society’s best interests for any major newspaper to print a story which deals with the protection of children or exposes unethical and illegal behaviour in state institutions, in this case it concerns BBC employees – which is certainly, at least in the opinion of this website – in the TV license-paying public’s interest to know.

 This report was compiled by 21WIRE contributors Patrick Henningsen and Robert Henry.